Aspirin chewable tabletsPronunciation

 Brand Name: Examples include Bayer Children's and St. Joseph 81 mg Adult

-Aspirin chewable tablets is used for:
+Aspirin chewable tablets are used for:

 Treatment of aches and pains associated with headache, common cold, and sore throat and for reduction of fever.
 It may be used to reduce the risk of death and lessen the damaging effects of an acute heart attack.
 It is also used to reduce the risk of heart attacks and strokes in certain men and women who have already had a heart attack or ischemic stroke.
 It may also be used for other conditions as determined by your doctor.

-Aspirin chewable tablets is a nonsteroidal anti-inflammatory drug (NSAID).
+Aspirin chewable tablets are a nonsteroidal anti-inflammatory drug (NSAID).
 It works by inhibiting several different chemical processes within the body that cause pain, inflammation, and fever.
 It also reduces the tendency for blood to clot.